 Yellowstone is the oldest national park in the world.
-To best prepare your visit to the park, identify routes, locate “must see” places, book your accommodation, it is recommended reading the Yellowstone Park map before going.
+To best prepare your visit to the park, to identify itineraries and to locate the “must see” geothermical features, it is recommended to study the Yellowstone map before making your trip.

-Indeed, Yellowstone National Park spans over an area of nearly 3.500 square miles.
-This means that about 100 miles separate the North entrance from the South entrance, and nearly as many miles between West Yellowstone and the East entrance of the park.
-It is so big that many occasional visitors to Yellowstone get lost and spend more time driving in search of their way than watching this magnificent wilderness.
+Indeed, Yellowstone National Park covers an area of nearly 3.500 square miles.
+It is so large that many visitors get lost and spend more time driving in search of their way than watching this magnificent wilderness.

-This guide presents the official Yellowstone National Park map, detailed information on the main highlights and trail maps.
+This guide presents the official map of Yellowstone National Park, as well as detailed information on the main highlights and trail maps.

 All images credit: By US National Park Service, restoration / cleanup by Matt Holly [Public domain], via Wikimedia Commons